ryantd42/NY-Legislative-Git/2023/S774A-2023/bill.md

- every] EVERY person under the custody of the department or confined in a facility  in  the  department of mental hygiene serving an indeterminate sentence of imprisonment with a minimum period of one year or more or  a determinate sentence of imprisonment of one year or more [imposed pursu- ant  to  section 70.70 or 70.71 of the penal law,] may earn a merit time allowance.
+ every] EVERY person under the custody of the department or confined in a facility  in  the  department of mental hygiene serving an indeterminate sentence of imprisonment with a minimum period of one year or more or  a
-  (ii) [Such merit time allowance shall not be available to  any  person serving  an indeterminate sentence authorized for an A-I felony offense,
+ S. 774--A  3

- S. 774  3
+ determinate sentence of imprisonment of one year or more [imposed pursu- ant  to  section 70.70 or 70.71 of the penal law,] may earn a merit time allowance.

- other than an A-I felony offense defined in article two  hundred  twenty of  the  penal law, or any sentence imposed for a violent felony offense as defined in section 70.02 of the penal law, manslaughter in the second degree,  vehicular  manslaughter  in  the  second  degree,  vehicular manslaughter in the first  degree,  criminally  negligent  homicide,  an
+  (ii)  [Such  merit time allowance shall not be available to any person serving an indeterminate sentence authorized for an A-I felony  offense, other  than  an A-I felony offense defined in article two hundred twenty of the penal law, or any sentence imposed for a violent  felony  offense as defined in section 70.02 of the penal law, manslaughter in the second degree,  vehicular  manslaughter  in  the  second  degree,  vehicular manslaughter in the first  degree,  criminally  negligent  homicide,  an